Contributing Gear Writer

 Front Loading

 Many travel backpacks now open from the front, with a panel that’s shaped like a tongue or spoon.
 These open with a two-way zipper that extends most or all the way to the pack base.
+In many ways, these function like clamshell designs, but might not open quite as wide or provide quite as much access.
 These packs provide either a structured, stackable loading style like the Osprey Archeon 40, or a splayed-open, compressible style like the Outdoor Vitals KotaUL.
 For stout, constructed entries, we like to load from the top and zip as we go.
 For looser designs, we keep it on its back and do the same.
 Either way, the idea is clear: The opening lets you know how much space you’re working with right away.

 Duffel Opening / Center Zip